binhduong85/atm0s-sdn/README.md

 ## Architecture

-Each node in the network is embeded with Geo-Location data inside its ID.
-A Node ID consists of multiple layers, and every node will have multiple routing tables, each is correspond to a layer.
+Each node in the network is embedded with Geo-Location data inside its ID.
+A Node ID consists of multiple layers, and every node will have multiple routing tables, each corresponding to a layer.

   - Layer1: Geo1 Table (Zone level)
   - Layer2: Geo2 Table (Country level)